-- preparing its Annual Governance Statement which will be included with its published Statement of Accounts for 2020/21. - 1.5.
-Overall, and based on work performed during 2020/21 and prior years, Internal Audit can provide reasonable assurance (previously substantial assurance) on the adequacy and effectiveness of the Fund's internal control environment. - Internal Audit is governed by PSIAS, and in April 2020 the CIPFA Special Interest Group (SIG) for Internal Audit considered and proposed a common practice of using four standard internal audit assurance opinions, which DAP has adopted.
+- 1.1 The Head of Devon Audit Partnership is required to provide the Authority with an assurance opinion on the system of internal control of the Fund.
+This is set out in the Annual Report at Appendix 1. - 1.2 Overall, and based on work performed during 2020/21, Internal Audit can provide reasonable assurance on the adequacy and effectiveness of the Fund's internal control environment.
+Further explanation of this is provided at 3.3 below and in the Annual Report. - Internal Audit is governed by the Public Sector Internal Audit Standards (PSIAS), and in April 2020 the CIPFA Special Interest Group (SIG) for Internal Audit considered and proposed a common practice of using four standard internal audit assurance opinions, which DAP has adopted (Substantial, Reasonable, Limited and No assurance).
 This replaces the previous High Standard, Good Standard, Improvements Required and Fundamental Weaknesses ratings that we have used when reporting on each audit assignment in previous years.
-Corresponding updated organisational assurance ratings related to the overall organisational opinions have also been adopted (refer to Appendix B of the following report).
+Corresponding updated organisational assurance ratings related to the overall organisational and directorate opinions have also been adopted.
+Consequently, the assurance opinion for 2020/21 of "reasonable assurance" is comparable to the previous year's assurance rating of "significant assurance".